 Progressive resistance training is a workout program within which you increase the weights gradually whilst the muscle gains strength.

-However, the increase of strength and muscle mass doesn’t come due to added weights.
+However, the increase in strength and muscle mass doesn’t come due to added weights.
 The ability to deal with the added weights comes only after the body is used to the stimulation from the previous training.

 Speed And Technique